allvpv/website/content/haotic-journey-through-envvars/index.md

 So, for `ls -lah` invocation in the terminal:
 - the 1st argument will be `/usr/bin/ls`,
-- the 2nd argument will be the array of arguments: `['/usr/bin/ls', '-lah']` (the executable is usually the "zero" argument),
+- the 2nd argument will be `['/usr/bin/ls', '-lah']`
+  (the executable is usually the "zero" argument),
-- and the 3rd argument will be, for example `['PATH=/usr/bin:/bin', 'USER=allvpv']`.
+- and the 3rd argument will be, for example `['PATH=/usr/bin:/bin', 'USER=allvpv']` (much longer in real life).

-The default convention is to pass all envvars of the parent process.
+The default convention is to pass all envvars from the parent process to the child process.
 However, nothing prevents the parent process from passing a completely different (or even empty) set of envvars when using the `execve` system call!

 By default, however, all tooling passes the environment down: `bash`, as well as Python (when you use `subprocess.exec`), or C library `execl` function, etc.